Introduction

 DNA measurements using the LVis Plate

 The LVis Plate is a special microplate that contains 16 sites suitable for measuring 2 μL samples.
 After pipetting onto the microdrop well on the LVis Plate, the lid is closed resulting in a pathlength of 0.5 mm being generated for all 16 sites.
-A dsDNA standard curve for measurements with the LVis Plate is shown in Fig. 1.
+A dsDNA standard curve for DNA measurements with the LVis Plate is shown in Fig. 1.

 Sensitivity values (LOD) will depend on how reliably the blank can be measured.
 The DNA sensitivity for the LVis Plate was calculated to be <2 μg/mL.